What is Housing Benefit and Council Tax Support?

 If you do not fall into any of these categories, then you must apply for Universal Credit.

-Universal Credit does not include Council Tax Support which can still be claimed from Hyndburn Borough Council via our online claim form.
+Universal Credit does not include Council Tax Support which must still be claimed from Hyndburn Borough Council via our online claim form.

-If you do fall into one of the categories above and are on a low income or you do not work, you could get Housing Benefit to help you pay your rent and Council Tax Support to help you to pay your Council Tax.
+If you do fall into one of the categories above and are on a low income, you could get Housing Benefit to help you pay your rent and Council Tax Support to help you to pay your Council Tax.

 How much you get depends on your income and circumstances.